danthoney123/AE483FinalProject/readme.md

 Functions and classes used in main flight code \
 \
 crazyflie-client/testing/flightMD.py : \
-Secondary flight code mainly used for desting.
+Secondary flight code mainly used for testing.
 Drone URIs, movement commands, definitions for drone client and other parameters are defined here.
 Run to start flying drones. \
 \
 crazyflie-client/testing/flight_show.py \
 Main flight code.
 Runs music and flight commands.
 Commands are read off of csv (see time_traveler_cmds.csv for example) \